 Global Challenge Internships Programme is now open to University of Birmingham undergraduate students from all years of study.

-Applications have now closed for the Global Challenge programme for summer 2014.
-The application deadline for opportunities for summer 2014 was 9 February 2014.
+Applications for the Global Challenge programme for summer 2015 are now open.
+The application deadline for opportunities for summer 2015 is 8 February 2015.

 Museum Victoria internship, Melbourne, Australia